stakater/stakater-docs/docs/content/sre/tenant-operator/installation.md

 * Now the operator has been uninstalled.

-* `Optional:` you can also manually remove tenant operators CRDs and it's resources from the cluster.
+* `Optional:` you can also manually remove tenant operators CRDs and its resources from the cluster.

 ## Installing via Subscription